-The Constitution was comprehensively revised in 2015 and is regularly reviewed to ensure it is fit for purpose.
-The most recent review was in 2020, which considered delegation and procedural arrangements and also has regard to the recommendations of the Local Government Association Governance Review.
-Changes have also been made to address the implications brought about by the Coronavirus Pandemic, e.g. virtual meetings, when decision making was further reviewed and a Virtual Meetings Rules and Protocol was adopted
+The Constitution is regularly reviewed to ensure it is fit for purpose.
+The review in 2020 considered delegation and procedural arrangements and also had regard to the recommendations of the Local Government Association Governance Review.
+Changes have also been made to address the implications brought about by the Coronavirus Pandemic, e.g., virtual meetings, when decision making was further reviewed and a Virtual Meetings Rules and Protocol was adopted.